 Ellis Arnold, president of Hendrix College, will retire in June of next year, the school announced Tuesday.

-The college announced that a national presidential search will begin at the start of the upcoming academic year.
-Arnold replaced William "Bill" Tsutsui, who served as president of the Conway campus from 2013-19.
+The college on Tuesday announced that a national search for its next president will begin at the start of the upcoming academic year.
+Arnold replaced William "Bill" Tsutsui, president of the Conway campus from 2013-19.

-Tsutsui's departure was announced by the college as a retirement, but last year he was named president of Ottawa University, which has campuses in Kansas and Arizona.
+Tsutsui's departure in 2019 was announced by the college as a retirement, but last year he was named president of Ottawa University, which has campuses in Kansas and Arizona.